CyberAula/vish_recsys/README.md

 java -jar vish_recsys.jar {port}

-Being {port} a number that specifies in which port will listen on the the HTTP server.
+Being {port} a number that specifies in which port will listen on the HTTP server.
 By default, the port number used is 8182.